Forward Get In Touch

 The Ghana leg (Days 49–52) includes St. Antonio Fort at Axim, UNESCO-listed Elmina Castle, Kumasi’s Ashanti Cultural Centre and Kejetia Market, and Accra’s James Town and fantasy coffin workshops.
 Key themes: Gold Coast forts, slave trade history, Ashanti heritage, and Ga funerary art.

-Ivory Coast (Cote d’Ivoire): Liana Bridges, Cocoa, and Colonial Legacies (West Africa Grand Expedition)
+Ivory Coast (Cote d’Ivoire) " Liana Bridges, Cocoa, and Colonial Legacies " (West Africa Grand Expedition)

-Ivory Coast (Cote d’Ivoire): Liana Bridges, Cocoa, and Colonial Legacies (West Africa Grand Expedition)
+Ivory Coast (Cote d’Ivoire) " Liana Bridges, Cocoa, and Colonial Legacies " (West Africa Grand Expedition)

 The Ivory Coast leg of the West Africa Grand Expedition covers vine-built liana bridges, Dan and Guere mask dances in Man, rare girls’ juggling rites, cocoa plantations, Yamoussoukro’s Basilica of Peace, Abidjan’s skyline on the Ebrie Lagoon, and Grand Bassam’s preserved colonial town and Costume Museum.